schell/renderling.xyz/content/devlog/index.md

 So previously ~55ms and now ~37ms.
 Still about a 30% reduction, but I purposefully captured a frame while looking in the direction of the most intricate geometry.

+### That's a wrap on frustum culling

+I called this "naive" frustum culling, but that's really about it.
+I didn't get to try out occlusion culling yet, which is the next step, but I will later.

 ## Fri Sep 27, 2024